OWASP/www-staff/projects/202001-event-appsec-california.md

 - Code DX (CS) - paid in full
 - Detectify (CS) - paid in full
 - Extrahop (CS) - contract signed, waiting for invoice to be sent Jira OSD-3400
-- GitLab - invoided sent over completed cc author form to finance to process
+- GitLab - paid in full
 - HackerOne - paid in full
 - HCL - paid in full
 - Intertrust (CS) - paid in full